Deep Learning in Astrophysics: FINAL THOUGHTS

-\item Better education promoting deep learning as an extension of statistical methods rather than their replacement.
-Balancing genuine progress against hype cycles requires nuanced understanding of both capabilities and limitations across the astronomical community.
+\item Education promoting deep learning as an extension of statistical methods rather than a replacement.
+Balancing progress against hype requires nuanced understanding of both capabilities and limitations across the community. \end{enumerate} \end{issues}